bowu1004/3D-Printer-Horn/README.md

 # 3D-Printer-Horn
-I use 3D printer to print a horn/trumpet-shape cover mounted to a MEMS microphone.
+With the aim to listen to directional sounds by MEMS-fabricated omnidirectional microphones, I plan to design a trumpet/horn-shape cover mounted to the microphones.
+Current version is v3.